Editors' Note: Updated Jan. 4 with the latest pricing information on the iPhone XS.

 When taking the wraps off the latest iPhones at Apple's launch event last September, Apple executive Phil Schiller said the company's goal with the iPhone XS was to "take the iPhone X to the next level."

-Now that we've had a chance to review both the iPhone XS and the larger iPhone XS Max, it's clear Apple's latest phones do more than just add some extra letters to the iPhone X's name.
+After a few months with the new phones that included reviews of both the iPhone XS and the larger iPhone XS Max, it's clear Apple's latest phones do more than just add some extra letters to the iPhone X's name.

 Credit: Tom's GuideWhile the XS maintains the look of the original iPhone X, plenty of other features have undergone a noticeable change.
 From the display to the processor to the cameras, Apple has made adjustments big and small so that its latest iPhone X models stand out from the version that came before.

-Here's a closer look at what's new with the iPhone XS, along with a few things that haven't changed from last year's iPhone X.
+Here's a closer look at what's new with the iPhone XS, along with a few things that haven't changed from the original iPhone X.

 iPhone Xs vs iPhone Xs Max vs iPhone X

 |Screen||5.8-inch OLED (2,436 x 1,125 pixels)||6.5-inch OLED (2,688 x 1,242 pixels)||5.8-inch OLED (2,436 x 1,125 pixels)|

 |Rear Camera||Dual 12MP wide (ƒ/1.8) and telephoto (ƒ/2.4)||Dual 12MP wide (ƒ/1.8) and telephoto (ƒ/2.4)||Dual 12MP wide (ƒ/1.8) and telephoto (ƒ/2.4)|